 - General discomfort

-These symptoms should be short-lived and can often be dealt with through over-the-counter and prescription medications.
-Dr. Brooks should be notified if discomfort or irritation continues for more than one week.
+These specific symptoms are typically short-lived and can be treated with over the counter or prescription medications.
+Dr. Brooks should be notified if the discomfort or irritation continues for more than one week.

 How Long After Cataract Surgery Until I Can Drive?

 Since anesthesia is used during your procedure, it is not safe for you to drive home after your surgery.
 Because of this, we ask that you have someone drive you home after surgery.

 Most of our patients can resume driving within 24 hours.
 However, only drive if you feel you can do so safely.

 How Long After Cataract Surgery Until I Can Watch TV?